What Is a Comma?

 Comma in Direct Speech

-When using a direct speech, there is always a comma between the quoted speech and the introducing clause.
+When reporting a direct speech, there is always a comma between the quoted speech and the introducing clause.
 Check the examples:

 He said, "I am not going to kiss her."

 "We will talk about it later," she replied.

 Remember, when a comma meets a quotation mark, we should use it before the quotation mark.
 Here are the examples:

 "We will win," they said.

 Comma and Coordinating Conjunctions